Wills Writing Solicitors

 So why keep your documents in the bank – transfer them to us today – and stop your hard-earned wealth simply adding to your bank’s profits.

 Beware of DIY Wills and unqualified will-writers

 Do not make a homemade or DIY will and watch out for ‘Will-writers’ with qualifications.
 Some are perfectly reputable, but far too many are not and operate without insurance cover.
-What is more, using them is more likely to result in incorrect or invalid wills and you could end up with potential beneficiaries becoming embroiled in contesting a will – a growing trend which not only proves expensive, it is also a long and stressful process which can also divide families permanently.
+What is more, using them is more likely to result in incorrect or invalid Wills and you could end up with potential beneficiaries becoming embroiled in contesting a Will – a growing trend which not only proves expensive, it is also a long and stressful process which can also divide families permanently.